njelly/TofuECS/README.md

 - Q: *"How do I inject configuration data into the Simulation?"*  A: Use `Simulation.RegisterSingletonComponent<T>(T myConfigData)` and from there you'll probably want to just access it via `s.GetSingletonComponent<T>(out T myConfigData);` in the `Initialize` method of one of your `ISystem` implementations.

 - Q: *"How do I respond to state changes inside the Simulation (in Unity, for example)?"* A: Raise a regular C# `event` inside of an `ISystem` instance.
-You might want to considering queuing data and processing it after the simulation finishes the tick, since the state could still change if the view is updated mid-tick.
+You might want to consider queuing data and processing it after the simulation finishes the tick, since the state could still change if the view is updated mid-tick.
 Just a suggestion.

 - Q: *"What does the update loop look like for the Simulation?"* A: